WHAT TO WATCH: Democrats adapt roll call, keynote to virus

 PARTY PLATFORM

-In addition to formally nominating their presidential candidate, the convention is where the party typically declares its rules and values by adopting a platform.
+Besides formally nominating the presidential candidate, the convention is where the party typically declares its rules and values by adopting a platform.
 This year, more than 4,000 Democratic delegates cast votes by mail on whether to adopt the platform.
 The rules and those results will be included in Tuesday night's program.

 Among the rules is extending for another four years an overhaul of the nominating process that limits the power of superdelegates, keeping them from a vote on a first presidential nomination ballot if it is contested.
 Approving the extension now spares a new party chairman or Biden, if he's the incumbent, from having to litigate the issue again with the Bernie Sanders wing of the party.